Federal and State Aid

-The Federal Pell Grant Program provides need-based grants to low-income undergraduates and to promote access to postsecondary education.
+The Federal Pell Grant Program provides need-based grants to low-income undergraduates and promotes access to postsecondary education.

 Eligibility is based on financial need which is evaluated by the information on the Free Application for Federal Student Aid (FAFSA).

 The FSEOG is a need-based grant that is awarded to low-income undergraduate students.
-This grant is co-sponsored by the US Federal Government and the university.
+This grant is co-sponsored by the US Federal Government and SUA.

 SUA gives priority to those students with “exceptional financial need.”

-Cal Grant A and B have very specific eligibility requirements which are only summarized below.
-It is recommended that you visit the Cal Grant website to read a full description on how to apply and who is eligible.
+Cal Grant A and B have very specific eligibility requirements which are summarized below.
+It is recommended that you visit the Cal Grant website to read a full description on how to apply and eligibility.